rimi-itk/dpl_pretix/README.md

 # DPL pretix

-DPL CMS module for integration with the Pretix ticketing platform.
+DPL CMS module for integration with the [pretix](https://pretix.eu/about/en/) ticketing platform.

 ## Installation